blankaex/blog/_posts/2020-11-08-mahjong-guide.md

 ## Getting Started

 This guide has barely scratched the surface of Riichi Mahjong.
-Many rules which seasoned players may consider "basic" have been purposely omitted for the sake of simplicity.
+Many rules which seasoned players may consider basic have been purposely omitted for the sake of simplicity.
 Enough information has been provided to start playing, but you should strive to learn all of the rules and *yaku* as you play, or after you get a feel for the game.

 Start playing in a video game, as it will take care of a lot of the logistical work (setting up tiles, calculating points, etc.).
 In the beginning, it's okay to disregard your opponents' discards entirely and focus solely on working towards one of the four *yaku* listed above.
 Each time you win (or lose) a hand, try to understand the situation and figure out the *yaku* so that you internalise them for next time.